UGX-Mods/community-wiki/CONTRIBUTING.md

 To build it, simply run `npm run js` and the `wiki.min.js` is generated (and must be applied in `Administration > Theme > Code Injection`)

+### Tooling

+There is a tool script (`main.js`) which helps with fixing html files (confluence to wikijs migration).
+It also offer other tools.

+Install first the dependencies with `npm install` and then execute the script with `node main.js`.

 ### Pull Request

 Before opening any pull request, be sure that the changes are formatted, valid and follow all guidelines.